AAP | Associate Ambulance Practitioner

 from £1,200.00

-The Level 4 Diploma for Associate Ambulance Practitioners was developed in collaboration with NHS trusts and key stakeholders, and reviewed by NENAS to provide the practical and theoretical knowledge related to statutory, mandatory and core training required to operate as an NHS specific Emergency Medical Technician (EMT).
+The Level 4 Diploma for Associate Ambulance Practitioners was developed in collaboration with NHS trusts and key stakeholders, and reviewed by NENAS to provide the practical and theoretical knowledge related to statutory, mandatory and core training required to operate as an NHS specific Emergency Medical Technician (EMT) in the UK.
+As such, anyone wanting to join a UK NHS Ambulance Trust must hold this qualification (except for WMAS).

 Placement Options